Ennaciry/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Thats a readme for 0x02 shell projects
+Thats a README for shell 0x02 project